aj0strow/sinatra-json_body_params/README.md

 # sinatra/json_body_params

-If you're using a client side framework that sends raw json POST and PUT requests (like Backbone.js does), then sinatra will not recognize the parameters.
+Client side frameworks that send raw json POST and PUT requests (like Backbone.js) do not show up in sinatra parameters.
+Consider the following POST request ..

-### Example

-If you recieve the following POST request

 ```
 POST /comments.json HTTP/1.1